 Most pecan farms and orchards are run by the fourth or fifth generations in the United States.
 The pecan orchards for commercial growth mainly started in two places.
 Some farmers benefited from naturally occurring pecan groves.
 They worked on to provide better conditions so that the tress bore better fruit.
 They also planted new pecan trees.

 Meanwhile, some pecan orchards come from real estate ventures of the early 20th century.
 Owners sold the areas with the pecan trees planted on the land as small homes or small farms with pecan trees.
-Many families who bought such homes or the farm, began harvesting and selling the pecans.
+Many families who bought such homes or the farm, began harvesting pecans and selling them.

 Pecan farmers grow pecans in the late spring during April and May.
 Nuts would begin to form because of wind pollination.
 By the summer, trees would bear young pecans.
 These would mature in late September or early October.
 After the six-month growing season, the pecan harvest season follows.
 Farmers harvest pecans in the late summer and winter season from October to December.